 The Port Parameters tab allows users to show and edit the current configurations for each port.
 Select a port then edit it.
-Click the port in the below table.
+Click the port in the below table first, and then click Modify to change the port setting for spanning tree.